intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 At this point you will want to run a PC based product called [**X2Go client**](#60-graphics-usage-on-the-fpga-devcloud) that will allow you to have a Linux based GUI Intel Quartus and multiple terminal usage.
 In order to run GUI based applications such as Quartus and Modelsim, you will need to download an application on your PC called X2Go.
 X2Go is the remedy for slow graphics response from Mobaxterm running X11 or VNC windowing systems.

-## 6.0 Job Control and Batch Submission
+### 5.5 Submitting Batch Jobs

-This section provides information on how to submit and terminate bash jobs on the Devcloud.
+This section provides information on how to submit and terminate batch jobs on the Devcloud.

-### 6.1 Submitting Batch Jobs

 To launch a batch job, user must be logged in to the machine called login-2 (headnode) since the qsub command launches the batch job from the head node.
 The user must also specify the name of the wanted powerful compute node server </ sxxx-nxxx/ > that will execute their submitted batch job.